Kazakhstan's Tokayev gets veteran leader's backing for presidency

 Tokayev, previously speaker of the Senate, assumed the presidency last month in line with the constitution when Nazarbayev resigned after running the former Soviet republic of 18 million for almost three decades.

-Tokayev then quickly called an early election to finalize what observers regard as an orchestrated transfer of power in a highly centralized political system.
+Tokayev, a graduate of an elite Soviet diplomatic school, then quickly called an early election to finalize what observers regard as an orchestrated transfer of power in a highly centralized political system.

 Nazarbayev, 78, retains sweeping authority as head of Kazakhstan’s security council and Nur Otan leader.